-At an Asian-inspired restaurant or if I’m scanning delivery menus, I’m prone to leaning towards something like garlicky shrimp, or chicken with an unctuous black bean sauce.
+At an Asian-inspired restaurant or if I’m scanning delivery menus, I’m prone to leaning towards something like garlicky shrimp, or Kung Pao Chicken.

 The handful of times I’ve actually ordered sweet and sour anything, the dish didn’t really seem to stand out for me.

 So, I designed this recipe from scratch, tinkering with it according to my tastes, with ingredients I knew would be distinct in terms of flavor.

 Suddenly, I discovered what the problem had been all along:

 I had only ever encountered one-note sweet and sour sauce.

 It hit too high on the sugar meter, and didn’t spark anything else on my palate.

 But there’s good news for everyone reading this!
 My carefully crafted homemade version is miles away from those overly-candied varieties with their gloopy texture and glowing red hue.
 And bonus – it comes together in a snap.